FCOO/leaflet-bootstrap-marker/README.md

             //Css for inner text-div.
 Used to adjust font-size and/or top-position for specific icon-class
             innerCss: {}, //{"font-size": "0.4em", top: "-4.2em" }

-            rotatable      : false, //If true the marker can be rotated using .setDirection(...) direction      : 0, //direction
+            rotationOrigin : 'center', //Origion around witch the marker is rotated direction      : 0, //direction
-            directionOffset: 0, //Offset for direction if the icon is not N-S
+            directionOffset: 0, //Offset for direction if the icon is not N-S rotateInner    : 0, //Rotation of the inner-icon

             tooltip                 : null,     //Content of tooltip
             tooltipPermanent        : false,    //Whether to open the tooltip permanently or only on mouseover.